Cosmin-Ciocan/Group16/adminstration/use-cases/use_case_4.md

 ### Trigger

-A request for capital city population information is sent to the ONU statistician.
+A request for capital city information is sent to the ONU statistician.

 ## MAIN SUCCESS SCENARIO

-1. ONU request population information for a given capital city.
+1. ONU request information for a given capital city.
-2. ONU statistician captures capital city to get population information for.
+2. ONU statistician captures capital city to get information for.
-3. ONU statistician extracts current population information of the current capital city.
+3. ONU statistician extracts current information of the current capital city.
 4. ONU statistician provides report to ONU.

 ## EXTENSIONS